Trump triggers surge in Arab demand for U.S. investor visas

 In December, Congress extended the program with its current minimum investment requirement of $500,000.
 It is due to review the program again in April, and could decide to increase the requirement to at least $800,000.

-The Trump administration has plans make changes to a host of visa programs, but the EB-5 was not included in the draft executive order seen by CNN.
+The Trump administration has plans to make changes to a host of visa programs, but the EB-5 was not included in the draft executive order seen by CNN.